The Lion's Last Roar

 Opening Scene - September 6, 1566, Outside Szigetvár Fortress

 The late summer air hung heavy over the Ottoman siege camp, thick with gunpowder smoke and the metallic tang of blood.
 Inside the grand imperial tent, physicians huddled around the massive frame of Sultan Suleiman the Magnificent, their whispered consultations drowned out by the distant thunder of cannon fire.
-At seventy-one years old, the Lion of Islam – as his subjects called him – lay dying, his breath labored and skin ashen.
+At seventy-one years old, the Lion of Islam lay dying, his breath labored and skin ashen.

-Outside, siege towers loomed against the fortress walls, while trenches snaked through the marshy ground toward Szigetvár's defenses.
-The air was thick with the stench of decomposing bodies and the smoke from countless campfires.
-Turkish sappers worked tirelessly to undermine the fortress walls, while Janissary marksmen picked off any defender foolish enough to show himself above the ramparts.
+Outside, siege towers loomed against the fortress walls while trenches snaked through the marshy ground toward Szigetvár's defenses.
+The stench of decomposing bodies mixed with smoke from countless campfires.
+Turkish sappers worked tirelessly to undermine the fortress walls, and Janissary marksmen picked off any defender foolish enough to show himself above the ramparts.

 In his final moments of consciousness, Suleiman gestured weakly for paper and pen.
 His last written orders were characteristically clear: the siege must continue, and news of his death must be concealed until his son Selim could be summoned from Constantinople to secure the succession.
 As the Sultan's eyes closed for the final time, Sokollu Mehmed Pasha began the elaborate deception that would maintain the illusion of Suleiman's continued presence for the crucial weeks ahead.